Marks & Spencer: Online services

 Online food deliveries began with trials in 2017.
-In 2019 M&S bought 50% of Ocado Retail Ltd, and since 2020 customers are directed to Ocado's website where they can order food and selected clothing items.
+In 2019, M&S paid up to £750 million (dependent on future performance) for 50% of online retailer Ocado Retail Ltd, displacing Waitrose as Ocado's retail partner.
+Since 2020, customers are directed to Ocado's website where they can order food and selected clothing items.
+In February 2024, it was reported that M&S did not intend to pay the final £191 million instalment to Ocado, after performance targets were not met in 2023.

 The online flower service was accused of unfair trading and using Google to piggy-back advertise on online searches aimed at Interflora online in 2010.

 Other services

 In addition to the main retail business, M&S partners with other companies to provide additional M&S-branded services: